tavip/linux/Documentation/labs/app_dev_debug.rst

 files.
 File ops.c, using the functions defined in mul.c and add.c performs simple addition and multiplication operations.

-Create file Makefile, so you get the source object files mul.o, add.o and ops.o and then link them to get ops executable.
+Create Makefile, so you get the source object files mul.o, add.o and ops.o and then link them to get ops executable.
 Check the result of addition and multiplication.
 Is it correct?
 Fix the issue.

-Stay in the directory -ops/ and use the options ``-D`` define the symbol HAVE_MATH when compiling the file ops.c.
+Stay in the directory 1-ops/ and using the option ``-D`` define the symbol HAVE_MATH when compiling the file ops.c.
 Obtain and run the executable ops.
 To use the pow function you must include file math.h and link libm library to the final executable using option -l of the gcc.